Something big happens when major donors become more

 In addition to presenting a compelling case and building deep relationships, Westfall Gold’s major donor event model includes several components designed to increase giving expertise.

-We strongly recommend having a donor advised fund or financial advisor present a 20 minute session introducing asset-based giving strategies, which reduce tax liability and increase charitable giving.
+We strongly recommend having a donor advised fund manager or financial advisor present a 20 minute session introducing asset-based giving strategies, which reduce tax liability and increase charitable giving.
 That representative should be available throughout the weekend to engage with your prospective donors, develop relationships, and answer questions.
 Complex asset gifts take time to execute, so follow-up after the event is critical.

 Your Senior Consultant will also recommend inspirational speakers on the topic of philanthropy.
 The best talks will address how giving generously has profoundly impacted the speaker’s life.
 This will help your donors consider their role as philanthropists.